calbec/flathunter/README.md

 # Python Flathunter-Helper

 ## Disclaimer
-This script crawls websites and looks for new offers.
-Any changes to the webpages can break this script immediately, use with caution.
+This script crawls websites and looks for new flat offers.
+If there is a new offer, a Telegram Bot will notify you.

+Currently the script supports the following websites:
+- wg-gesucht.de
+- ebay-kleinanzeigen.de
+- immobilienscout24.de
+- immowelt.de

 ## Setup